peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 A schedule with exponential back-off is RECOMMENDED (such as after 5, 10, 20, 40, ... minutes).

+Any pending queries can immediately be dequeued when encountering a response that confirms the status quo (i.e. indicates no update).
+This is because any subsequent responses could only confirm that nothing needs to happen, or give an inconsistent result in which case nothing needs to happen.
+Queries MAY be continued across all nameservers for inconsistency reporting purposes.

 ## CDS and CDNSKEY